Aputiti/media-api/README.md

 ### Deployment Process

-Deployed the application to a cloud environment using containerization.
+Deployed the application to a cloud environment using containerization (Azure using Docker and Azure Container Instances (ACI)).
 Steps included:

-1. Setting up a resource group and container registry in the cloud provider.
+1. Setting up a resource group and container registry in Azure.
-2. Building and pushing a Docker image to the registry.
+2. Pushing a Docker image to the registry.
-3. Launching the containerized app in the cloud for public access.
+3. Deploying the container to Azure container for public access.